Dog Man Star: Title and artwork

 Anderson spoke of the album's title as a kind of shorthand Darwinism reflecting his own journey from the gutter to the stars.
-Fans noted the similarity to experimental film-maker Stan Brakhage's 1964 film, Dog Star Man.
+David Bowie biographers Nicholas Pegg and David Buckley posited that the title was a tribute to the musician's 1970s material.
+Fans, meanwhile, noted the similarity to experimental film-maker Stan Brakhage's 1964 film, Dog Star Man.
 According to Anderson, the film had no influence on the title.
 He claims that the three words are featured in almost all the songs in some form.
 The title is intended as a proud summation of Suede's evolution.
 "It was meant to be a record about ambition; what could you make yourself into."

 An original cover design had been a still from Pasolini's Salò.
 Eventually, the band settled on a photo lifted from one of Anderson's old photo books, featuring a naked man sprawled on a bed.
 The photo was taken from a 1972 book called Frontiers Of Photography.
 Taken by American photographer Joanne Leonard in 1971, the front cover picture was originally titled "Sad Dreams on Cold Mornings" and the rear photo "Lost Dreams".
 Anderson says, "I just liked the image, really, of the bloke on the bed in the room.
 It's quite sort of sad and sexual, I think, like the songs on the album."